FAQs - Risk Management and Insurance

 As an employee am I authorized to drive a University vehicle?

 UT System Policy UTS157 (Automobile Insurance Coverage for Officers and Employees and General Requirements for the Use of Vehicles) governs the use of University vehicles.
 Employees are authorized to operate University vehicles provided that they meet the "Authorized Driver'' requirements of UTS157 including licensing, MVR checks, driver training, and any vehicle specific requirements (such as training for the operation of 12 and 15 passenger vans, or a Commercial Driver's License for vehicles that require it such as the University shuttle buses).
-The University Police (903.566.7060) are responsible for the approval and training of Authorized Drivers, please contact them with any questions regarding these requirements.
+The Fleet Manager, Randall Duke (903.566.7446), is responsible for the approval and training of Authorized Drivers.
+Please contact Randall with any questions regarding these requirements.

 Are volunteers allowed to drive University vehicles?